 Before we can work well we must live well.
 Living well is the foundation of high performance.
 It doesn’t happen accidentally.
 It’s a choice.
-The trick is that we don’t directly choose to live well, we choose to design and use a system for living well and peak performance — a Good-Life Operating System.
+The trick is that we don’t directly choose to live well, we choose to design and use a system for living well and peak performance — Fluid Hive’s system is the Good-Life Operating System.

 Some of us aspire to be the hustle heroes in our heads who quickly nail business goals just like ours, while killing it on keto, cold press coffee, and a sleep-when-I’m-dead mantra.
 Some of us want to be more like mindful and meditative fully focused flow ninjas ticking off tasks stacked into projects that build a better world.
 Whatever flips your switch, having a way of connecting what we do to who we really are and what we value makes a huge difference.